AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 >
 >See the [current release notes for Adobe Experience Manager as a Cloud Service](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/release-notes/home).

 ## Release dates {#release-date}

 <!-- SAVE FOR FUTURE POSSIBLE USE No notable bugs or features for the September release of Cloud Manager. -->

-Release date for [!UICONTROL Cloud Manager] 2024.10.0 is November 7, 2024.
+Release date for [!UICONTROL Cloud Manager] 2024.11.0 is November 7, 2024.

 The next planned release is December 5, 2024.

 ## What's new {#what-is-new}

-* (AMS): If pages are redirected to another domain during performance testing, test results for that page are ignored as it does not reflect reality. <!-- (CMGR-5637) -->
+* When pages redirect to another domain during performance testing, the test results for those pages are excluded, as they do not accurately represent the actual performance. <!-- (CMGR-5637) -->

 ## Early adoption program {#early-adoption}